Financial-Times/fastft-api-client/README.md

 As well as searching for raw strings clamo will use the foloowing to query a post's metadata

-* 'author: name' REstrict by author name
+* 'author: name' Restrict by author name
 * 'from:date' No earlier than date (dd/mm/YYYY)
 * 'to:date' No later than date (dd/mm/YYYY)
 * 'status: status' Either 'live' or 'draft'